Check out Sabin's review of the system LE received!

-My goal is to send them something with at least double the CPU rendering performance, but more importantly a system with far greater GPU speed, especially for GPU accelerated rendering in Blender, achieved by installing more than one GPU (I'm not sure yet, but it may end up being as much as two orders of magnitude faster).
+My goal was to send them something with at least double the CPU rendering performance (in the event it was four times faster), but more importantly a system with far greater GPU speed, especially for GPU accelerated rendering in Blender, achieved by installing more than one GPU (the two GTX 980s I fitted are about two orders of magnitude faster than their existing GT 610).
 The system will also have a lot more RAM, SSDs, Enterprise SATA storage, provision for easy system backup and some other extras I'll mention later.

 Parts Donations To Use Or Sell

-See below for the build I'm planning to do, but I welcome anything that can be used instead that's better, or likewise any item at all which I can sell to help fund this build (does not have to be computer related).
+See below for the build I've done; I welcome any item at all which I can sell to help fund this build (does not have to be computer related).
 So far one person has supplied some SGI RAM (some of which I've already sold on forums.nekochan.net), another has sent me some old PC gfx cards to sell, and of course I'm going to wade through my own stuff to see what I can sell off (I have at least two dozen items to add to the for-sale list below).
 Please contact me by email or phone if you can help (details above, or my full contact info page is here).
 I suspect this is probably the easiest way most people may be able to assist with this build.

 You can use PayPal (feel free to send whatever you wish to my new paypal.me address), bank transfer, cheque, etc. Please contact me by email or phone for details.